WHERE THE HEART IS

 Give a little bit…Give a little bit of yourself…

-This week has been a week of strangers running in & out of our house.
-Bathroom remodeling & estate sale prep.
+This week has been a week of strangers running in and out of our house.
+Bathroom remodeling and estate sale prep.
 Everything coming apart then being put back together in some unfamiliar way.
 The Baby Boomer Estate Sales folks have been in our house for 4-5 hours daily.
-Great folks & it’s fun-at first-to talk about all the THINGS they discover in your house.
+Great folks and it’s fun-at first-to talk about all the THINGS they discover in your house.
 Then you begin to realize that each item has some significance in your life.
 Each one holds a memory.
 And it haunts you a little.
 They say memories are better than things…”mem’ries, in the corners of my mind”.
 But am I selling a piece of my soul with each item I set on the sales table?

 Certain words come to mind in this process: Deconstruction (to break down into parts, dissect, dismantle-ah, there it is); Purging (to rid of whatever is undesirable); Non-attachment (Buddhist term for, well, it’s obvious).
 But even reviewing the words somehow perpetuates holding on.
-The bottom line is-Stuff consumes your time, money & energy.
+The bottom line is-Stuff consumes your time, money and energy.
 You buy it, care for it, sell it.
 You must have it.
 And it must be bigger, shinier, brighter, cleaner.
 Mostly you must buy it.
 But perhaps that is a whole different post.
 And I must remember that many of these things we cherish are handmade, singular, useful, beautiful.

-The black & white photo captures the reunion of Black Mountain College alumni & family on the Lake Eden campus in the late ’90’s where I was a volunteer.
 The Kwan Yin statue was a gift during a meaningful exchange of dear objects while I was attending Body Therapy Institute as a massage student.
 The peach satin dress- a real find @ My Secret Closet-worn to my son’s wonderful wedding in a mountain field 2 years ago.
 Each item holds a memory.
 Some more dear than others.
 All pieces of the puzzle that is me.

 This week has been frenetic, unnerving, exhausting, overwhelming, bringing home the “what are we doing’ question once again.
 There were moments we could not stand the sound of another voice, another hammer or saw, another slam of a door.
-In the midst of it all we somehow managed to obtain our Mexican visas from the Consulate in Raleigh & to book our parting flights for November 27th.
+In the midst of it all we somehow managed to obtain our Mexican visas from the Consulate in Raleigh and to book our parting flights for November 27th.
 Big accomplishments.
-Now the bathroom is nearly done & the sale is only a week away, after months of preparation.
-And with each item sold I’ll give, we’ll give, a little bit, a little piece of ourselves, of who we’ve been throughout our lives & the energy of those items, to those who walk away.
+Now the bathroom is nearly done and the sale is only a week away, after months of preparation.
+And with each item sold I’ll give, we’ll give, a little bit, a little piece of ourselves, of who we’ve been throughout our lives and the energy of those items, to those who walk away.
 I hope they’ll leave with a smile knowing that they also have now created, collected another memory.
 For themselves.
 And for us, as we make our way to creating new memories.

 THE WHIP OF THE TAIL